 Mute Trolls And Other Negative Influences

 There are people who say it’s better to just wholesale mute voice comms or chat and to just never partake in it, but I strongly disagree.
 Nevertheless, there are always going to be people who are beyond help.
 If you feel like a certain player is spouting nothing but inane BS or only using voice comms to talk smack then by all means just mute that player and go on to play a bullshit free game.

 Avoiding tilt completely isn’t really possible.
 We’re all human and as such we have our bad days and our good days.
 It is however super important to have the ability to recognize and remedy tilt.
 Being able to understand when you’re playing worse than you normally are due to frustration, feeling hopeless, and what have you will make you a better and healthier player in the long run and it’ll raise your enjoyment of the game.
 Understand that neither success nor failure is ever final and that even the very best players sometimes get stuck in a rut or a hopeless match and you’ll already be well on your way to being a calmer and more rational player.
-Hopefully this guide has helped a bit.
+Hopefully this guide has helped a bit and will help you avoid tilt in the future.
 If you have any questions or remarks feel free to hit me up in the comments!